SAP-samples/ui5-mdc-json-tutorial/ex4/readme.md

 [![solution](https://flat.badgen.net/badge/solution/available/green?icon=github)](webapp)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=github)](https://sap-samples.github.io/ui5-mdc-json-tutorial/ex4/dist)
 # Exercise 4: How to Add Custom Types
-At his point the application can display the height of the mountains.
+At this point the application can display the height of the mountains.
 However, it lacks the corresponding unit, "meters", which would provide a more accurate description.
 This exercise will illustrate how to add specific types and integrate them with the sap.ui.mdc controls.

 ## Step 1: Add a New Type
 Begin by creating a new folder named `type` within the `model` folder of the application.
 Inside this folder, create a file called `LengthMeter.ts`.
 While the name might seem unusual, it's derived from the corresponding cldr unit.